The-Doraemonians/Brocc_Li/report/main.typ

 #heading(numbering: none)[Acknowledgements]

 We would like to extend our gratitude to the entire project team for their dedicated contributions.
-Specifically, we thank Qingyu Zhao for his work on agent pipelining, tools implementation,agent report generation; Viet Dung Nguyen and Nijat Sadikhov for their efforts in agent pipelining, tools implementation, UI design; and Omar Elsebaey for his project setup and ideas.
+Specifically, we thank Qingyu Zhao for his work on agent pipelining, tools implementation, agent report generation; Viet Dung Nguyen and Nijat Sadikhov for their efforts in agent pipelining, tools implementation, UI design; and Omar Elsebaey for his project setup and ideas.